newlinedotco/cq/README.md

 You can use a parent identifier to limit the scope of the search of the range as in the query: `.Barn .constructor-.calcArea`

 If you'd like to specify a line number, you can use a number (instead of an identifier) in a range.
 For example the query: `30-35` will give lines 30 through 35, inclusive.

+If you want to specify a child selector at the end of a range, use parenthesis as in this query: `1-(.AuthService .login)`.
+The previous query will return the lines from line 1 to the end of the `login()` function on `AuthService`.

 ### _Modifiers_